Skip to content

 Ston Croatia oysters and wine

-This morning, we will depart Dubrovnik at around 11 AM for the Peljesac peninsula, which, was first colonized by the Greeks, later by the Romans and Byzantines, and in the Middle Ages often changed
+This morning, depart Dubrovnik for the Peljesac peninsula, which, was first colonized by the Greeks, later by the Romans and Byzantines, and in the Middle Ages often changed

 hands between the Venetian and Ragusan Republics.
 The peninsula is known for its fine vineyards and the best oysters in Dalmatia farmed in the town of Ston.
-We will join the oyster farmer on his private island for a picnic lunch hosted by his family.
-We’ll have an oyster tasting and a light lunch of local specialties, along with local wine.
+You will join the oyster farmer on his private island for a picnic lunch hosted by his family.
+You’ll have an oyster tasting and a light lunch of local specialties, along with local wine.

-Our next stop will be at the Vukas vineyard.
+Your next stop will be at the Vukas vineyard.
 Vukas’ forefathers started growing the wine Plavac Mali on the inaccessible grounds of the Crnjova hill steep slopes.
-We will return to Dubrovnik and enjoy our evening at leisure
+Return to Dubrovnik and enjoy an evening at leisure

 Hotel: Villa Dubrovnik